an2in/Showcase-TeamT-demo-challenge/wu.md

 ## Some facts to know

 Before diving into knowing what command to use.
-We need to know how some more things.
+We need to know how some things work.

 ### How ```cmd.exe``` works